Nsustain/nsustain.com/README.md

 </p>

-You can go to Nsustain and see if there's any project that's worth it, or you can become a contributor and get invited to become a member of our GitHub organization.
+You can go to Nsustain and see if there's any project that's worth your ♥ or you can become a contributor and get invited to become a member of our GitHub organization.